G-Code Programming

 Use the G76 G-code to specify that feedrates are specified in distance units per second.
 In this mode, the controller sets the Minutes bit of the TaskMode task status item to 0.

 To configure the default time units of the task, set the DefaultTaskTimeUnits Parameter.
 The G75 and G76 G-codes have the same functionality as the SetupTaskTimeUnits() AeroScript function.
-For more information, refer to Velocity and Acceleration Units.
+For more information, refer to Time Units on the Motion Setup Functions page.

 Target Mode Configuration